GitHub-Insight-ANZ-Lab/aiapp1day/docs/03-Additional-Resources/3-Azure-OpenAI-Studio.md

 ## Azure OpenAI Studio

 :::warning ADDITIONAL SETUP REQUIRED
-This workshop can be completed at home as a self-guided session.
+This lab can be completed at home as a self-guided session.
 However, this will require additional setup effort and dependencies as described.
 :::

-For a self-guided workshop, you will need the following:
+For a self-guided lab, you will need the following:

 - [ ] An Azure Subscription → [Apply here for a free account](https://aka.ms/azure/free).
 - [ ] Access to Azure OpenAI → [Apply here if required](https://learn.microsoft.com/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai).